 Alternative Break Service Trips

-16 students traveled March 5-12, 2017 to two different locations: New Orleans, LA and Beaumont, TX.
+Students traveled from February 29-March 7 to three different locations in the US: Amarillo, Texas; Taos, New Mexico; and Charlotte, North Carolina.
 Students and staff advisors worked alongside families to renovate and build new homes in Habitat communities.
-Activities included the building of a house frame and roof, painting and various other small construction projects.
+The Amarillo group worked on house construction and within the ReStore, the Charlotte team worked on both interior and exterior construction and the Taos team worked on adobe houses!
+Activities also included the building of a house frame and roof, painting a very long fence and various other small construction projects.
 Students worked with and alongside families who ultimately received their new home.